Horizon-LEAD/Parcel_Market/README.md

 # json
 HyperConect={"DHL": ["Cycloon"], "DPD": ["Cycloon"], "FedEx": ["Cycloon"],  "GLS": ["Cycloon"], "PostNL": ["Cycloon"],  "UPS": ["Cycloon"], "Cycloon": []}
-CS_BringerFilter={"age" : ["<35","35-55"] , "hh_income" : ["low","average","aboveAverage"], "following_purpose" :["Home", "Business", "Leisure", "Other", "Groceries", "Services", "Social", "BringGet", "NonGroc", "Touring"],"mode" : ["Car","Walking or Biking"]}
+CS_BringerFilter={"age" : ["<35","35-55"] , "income" : ["low","average","aboveAverage"], "following_purpose" :["Home", "Business", "Leisure", "Other", "Groceries", "Services", "Social", "BringGet", "NonGroc", "Touring"],"Mode" : ["Car","Walking or Biking"]}
 CS_BringerUtility={"ASC": 0.1, "Cost": -0.045, "Time": -0.0088}
 ```

 ### Examples

 In the following examples, it is assumed that the user's terminal is at the project's root directory.
-Also that all the necessary input files are located in the `sample-data/inputs` directory and that the `sample-data/outputs` directory exists.
+Also that all the necessary input files are located in the `sample-data/input` directory and that the `sample-data/output` directory exists.

 The user can then execute the model by running the executable.